FaspDevTeam/faspxx/README.md

 The FASP++ is a C++ package designed for developing parallel iterative solvers and preconditioners for PDEs and systems of PDEs.
-The main components of the package are standard Krylov methods, algebraic multigrid methods, geometric multigrid methods, Schwarz methods, and incomplete factorization methods.
+The main components of the package are standard Krylov methods, algebraic multigrid methods, geometric multigrid methods, Schwarz methods, incomplete factorization methods, etc.

 ## Install
-There is a top level cmake for configuration and building of the FASP++ shared library and the test programs suite.
+There is a top level cmake for configuration and building of the FASP++ library and the test programs suite.
 You can use a cmake-style approach to compile the package; see https://cmake.org on how to use cmake for your own operating system.
 The typical command for compiling FASP++ is: